vygr/ChrysaLisp/docs/ITERATION.md

 Any elements over the minimum length of the given sequences are ignored.

+The function being called is passed the current index value bound to the '_' symbol !
+Very useful !

 ```lisp
 (each!
 0 -1 print (list '(1 2 3) "ABC" (array 7 8 9 0)))
 1A7